 If your charity had to choose one digital skill to develop right now, what would it be?

 Take the Charity Digital Skills Survey.
 It’s just 5-10 minutes long and your responses will be used to build a picture of digital skills across the charity sector.
-All responses will be entered into a draw to win £200 worth of Amazon vouchers sponsored by Charity People, and Search Star are also offering Google Adwords Vouchers.
+All responses will be entered into a draw to win £200 worth of Amazon vouchers sponsored by Charity People, and Search Star is also offering Google Adwords Vouchers.
 Responses must be received by 17 February.

 Zoe Amar is founder and director of Zoe Amar Communications, an agency who help nonprofits and other great organisations develop their digital strategy, improve online skills and create brilliant brands and marketing.